 Table 22 presents an extensive set of figures relating to aggregate annual expenditure/ revenue.
-Results for aggregate expenditure on child benefits are very similar regardless whether they are obtained through simulation, taken from SILC or provided by the Labour Office.
-This is true for all four years included in the simulation, regardless of the fact that EUROMOD makes no adjustment for demographic changes.
-Mirroring patterns of receipt, aggregate simulated social assistance benefits match relatively well with external data but are approximately 2.8 times larger than aggregate social assistance payments reported in the data.
-Aggregate amounts child birth grant are over-simulated with EUMOROD in 2007 and the gap between the simulated and the external source amounts becomes larger in the subsequent years.
-As it was the case for the number of recipients, EUROMOD under-simulates the amounts of parental allowances.
-However, compared to the original data, the simulated amounts are around 30% larger.
-In the case of unemployment benefits, the simulated amounts are significantly lower than the figures put forward by the Labour Office, especially in 2009 and 2010.
-This is most likely related to the economic recession as EUROMOD does not take into account changes in employment/ unemployment between the income year of the input dataset (2007) and the policy year being simulated.
+Results for aggregate expenditure on child benefits are overestimated, compared to external statistics, but very similar with original data.
+This discrepancy could be related to overestimated number of recipients of child benefit.
+Mirroring patterns of receipt, simulated aggregate amounts of social assistance are around 15% - 40% larger, compared to the external data, but are approximately 2.5 times larger than aggregate social assistance payments reported in the original data.
+Following the same pattern as with number of recipients, aggregate amounts of child birth grant are under-simulated with EUMOROD in 2009 and the gap between the simulated and the external source amounts becomes larger in the subsequent years.
+However compared to the original data, the simulated amounts are around 17% larger.
+As it was the case for the number of recipients, EUROMOD under-simulates the amounts of parental allowances..
+In the case of unemployment benefits, the simulated amounts are lower than the figures put forward by the Labour Office, especially in 2009.
+The gap between simulated amount and external source becomes smaller in 2010.
+This is most likely related to the fact that EUROMOD does not take into account changes in employment/ unemployment between the income year of the input dataset (2009) and the policy year being simulated.

-No information was collected in the SK-SILC 2007 about the components of the tax and social insurance contributions.
+No information was collected in the SK-SILC 2009 about the components of the tax and social insurance contributions.
 As a result, comparisons are restricted to figures taken from external sources.
-Aggregate yearly revenues from personal income tax are under-estimated in all four years by around 20%.
-Possible causes are the overestimation of tax allowances, and that of the employee tax credit in 2009 and 2010 (some eligibility conditions of the employee tax credit are not simulated), as well as, underreporting of some types of market income, particularly property and investment income.
+Aggregate yearly revenues from personal income tax are under-estimated in all four years by around 9% to 14%.
+Possible causes are the overestimation of tax allowances, and that of the employee tax credit (some eligibility conditions of the employee tax credit are not simulated), as well as, underreporting of some types of market income, particularly property and investment income.
 More importantly, simulated aggregate personal income tax revenues may be too low due to an over-simulation of social insurance contributions.

 Aggregate amounts of social insurance contributions by type and payer are shown in the bottom half of Table 22.
 With a few exceptions in case of the self-employed and employer health contributions, aggregate social insurance amounts are somewhat overestimated.
-The largest overestimation is for sickness insurance contributions for all groups, employee health insurance contributions and employer disability insurance contributions.
+The largest overestimation is for pension insurance contributions paid by self-employed and employers, as well as sickness insurance contributions for all groups.
 It is not clear what the source of the discrepancy is.
 One possibility has to do with aggregate employment income in the input dataset being overestimated by around 15-20% (see Table 18).
 Another possibility is misreporting of employment income in the data or underreporting of employment income to the tax authorities.
 Employer pension insurance contributions contain only the first pillar component.
-Given that the first pillar is derived as a residual between total pension insurance contributions and the second pillar, it is likely that the participation into the second pillar is slightly overestimated.
+Given that the first pillar is derived as a residual between total pension insurance contributions and the second pillar, it is likely that the participation into the second pillar is slightly underestimated.
+The simulated credited health insurance contributions paid by central government are very similar to amounts provided by Labour Office.
+On the other hand, the aggregate amount of health insurance contributions paid by inactive is slightly underestimated.